 I don’t think she meant to be rude.
 I think it’s just the culture which, as a Canadian who is used to warm smiles and everyone saying “hi”, came across as a little severe.
 A couple of different times I asked for directions from vendors or from the woman working at a tourism booth and I got the same kind of direct, basic, answers.
 Again, it wasn’t mean but it was a bit harsher than I’m used to.

 Solo Travel in Malta: Affordability

 Malta is actually quite affordable.
 I was pleasantly surprised at prices for food, drinks, accommodation, and transportation in Malta.
-I chose to stay in a dorm in a boutique hostel in Sliema (Two Pillows Hostel, really nice and it has a free sauna/spa!) which only cost me 92 euros for 7 nights.
+I chose to stay in a dorm in a boutique hostel in Sliema (Two Pillows Hostel, really nice and it has a free sauna/spa!)
 They had private rooms as well which were, obviously, more expensive but still incredibly affordable.

 Meals could be found for a range of prices.
 Obviously there was cheaper ‘take out’ style foods like slices of pizza or kebabs.
-The local Maltese snacks, pastizzi, were 0.50 euros each and water (which you will want to buy because the tap water is disgusting) can be bought for 1 euro for a big bottle.
-For nicer meals in local restaurants, you can expect to pay around 15-20 euro for a large meal (portions are huge) and an alcoholic beverage.
+The local Maltese snacks, pastizzi, were 0.50 euros each and water (which you will want to buy because the tap water is disgusting) can be bought for around 1 euro for a big bottle.
+For meals in local restaurants, you can expect to pay around 20 euro for a dish (portions are huge).